supersanta183/password_vault/backlog.md

 - More tests
 - Add possibility for more than one password for same service
 - Add posibility for passwords to be saved even when program is shut down
+- Add vault interface, to more easily interact with the vault without manually having to zerorize passwords etc.